Former President Donald Trump's company is found guilty of criminal tax fraud

 Trump built his political brand, in large part, on his claim that he was an aggressive and successful businessman.

+An attorney for the Trump corporation also sought to distance the former president from the outcome.

+"Every witness repeatedly testified that President Trump and the Trump family knew nothing about Allen Weisselberg's actions," Susan Necheles said in a statement.

-Prosecutors secured a guilty plea last summer from by Trump's former longtime chief financial Officer Allen Weisselberg, who became the star witness for the prosecution in the case.
+Prosecutors had previously secured a guilty plea last summer from by Trump's former longtime chief financial Officer Allen Weisselberg, who became the star witness for the prosecution in the case.

 But Weisselberg's co-defendants, two Trump business entities, remained under indictment.